Neural steering vectors reveal dose and exposure-dependent impacts of human-AI relationships: Methods

 \subsection{Steering Vector Training and Validation}

 We developed a steering vector to manipulate AI relationship-seeking behaviour through activation-space interventions.
-We chose this approach over prompting to achieve precise dose-response control via continuous multiplier values, and to provide robustness to participants overriding the AI's behaviour during conversations.
+We chose this approach over prompting for precise dose-response control via continuous multiplier values and robustness to participants overriding the AI's behaviour.